 - One strip has an artist who uses his shoe to paint pictures of squashed bugs.
 The artist wears a red beret and paint-stained smock.

 - The cover of Wiener Dog Art, a collection of strips, features an artist dabbing wiener dogs in paint and rubbing them on the canvas, parodying a style in midcentury abstract art.
 The artist wears a beret and a paint-stained smock.

 - In another strip, an painter (signified by his beret), who is trying to paint a still life, yells at the anthropomorphic fruit in the bowl to settle down.

-- In If, a recurring character used to Lampshade the pretentiousness and foibles of the art world is an Up to Eleven French avant-garde artiste, note who wears the classic artists' smock, and a very obviously oversized beret.
+- In If, a recurring character used to Lampshade the pretentiousness and foibles of the art world is a French avant-garde artiste, note who wears the classic artists' smock, and a very obviously oversized beret.

 - Cats Don't Dance: The snooty Prima Donna Director Flannigan always wears a red beret.

 - My Little Pony: Equestria Girls: Of the background students at Canterlot High School, one of the "Dramas" (nicknamed Watermelody) always wear a red beret and is often pictured holding a skull.
 Later installments show her being skilled at painting and drawing.

 - The Joker wears one during the Flugelheim Gallery scene in Batman (1989).

 Joker: I now do what other people only dream.
 I make art 'til someone dies.
 See?
 I am the world's first fully-functioning homicidal artist.